tommyrot/superseriousstats/README.md

 Suitable for high volume IRC channels and large log archives.
 Once you have superseriousstats running it is relatively easy to set up your own IRC services (e.g. bots) to interact with the database and provide last seen information and many other statistics directly in your channel.

-superseriousstats is released under the [ISC license] (http://opensource.org/licenses/isc-license.txt).
+superseriousstats is released under the [ISC license](http://opensource.org/licenses/isc-license.txt).

 Source
 ------

-The source code is available at [GitHub] (http://github.com/tommyrot/superseriousstats).
+The source code is available at [GitHub](http://github.com/tommyrot/superseriousstats).

     git clone git://github.com/tommyrot/superseriousstats.git

 Releases
 --------

 After significant changes have been made there follows a release.
 Releases are tested and the best option for obtaining a working version.
-Download the latest version [here] (http://code.google.com/p/superseriousstats/downloads/list).
+Download the latest version [here](http://code.google.com/p/superseriousstats/downloads/list).

 Demo
 ----

-You can view a [live demo] (http://sss.dutnie.nl) made for the superseriousstats support channel.
+You can view a [live demo](http://sss.dutnie.nl) made for the superseriousstats support channel.
 It is a low volume channel which updates once a day.

 Documentation
 =============

-All documentation can be found on the [Wiki] (http://code.google.com/p/superseriousstats/w/list).
+All documentation can be found on the [Wiki](http://code.google.com/p/superseriousstats/w/list).

 Contributing
 ============